spotinst/help/src/docs/ocean-cd/getting-started/end-to-end.md

 ## Step 4: Create Verification

-This step focuses on the creation of the Verification Provider and Verification Template.
+This step focuses on the creation of the verification provider and verification template.
 These entities allow you to insert any data analysis you require during the running of your deployments from any of our supported monitoring tools.

 ### Install Prometheus

-Prometheus is a monitoring tool that is capable of collecting and storing measurements as time-series data.
+Prometheus is a monitoring tool that collects and stores measurements as time-series data.

-_For demo purposes, the Prometheus monitoring tool will be used.
+_For demo purposes, the Prometheus monitoring tool will be used._

 The procedure below describes how to set Prometheus in your cluster.
-If it is already installed, you can skip to the creation of the verification provider entity itself._
+If it is already installed, you can skip to the creation of the verification provider entity itself.

 1. Run the following command to deploy Prometheus: